Cray-HPE/docs-csm/operations/network/management_network/aruba/ssh.md

 # Secure Shell (SSH)

 SSH server enables an SSH client to make a secure and encrypted connection to a switch.
-Currently, switch supports SSH version 2.0 only.
+Switches support SSH version 2.0 only.
 The user authentication mechanisms supported for SSH are public key authentication and password authentication (RADIUS, TACACS+ or locally stored password).
 Secure File Transfer Protocol (SFTP) provides file transfer.
-SSH Server and sftp-client via the copy command are supported for managing the router.
+SSH Server and `sftp-client` via the copy command are supported for managing the router.

-## Configuration Commands
+## Configuration commands

 Configure SSH authentication: